 Gorges, Vineyards and Monasteries of Galicia

-Galicia is simply one of the most beautiful places to visit in Spain, yet for many it remains as good as undiscovered. route that offers cultural interest and stunning landscapes in equal measure.
-Galicia is one of the (if not the most) secluded areas of Spain, and this is especially the case further inland, where our route takes you on a journey through the valley of the Miño and Sil rivers, where dramatic canyons and gorges hold verdant forest, historic monasteries and picturesque villages dotted along the routes’ course.
-The impressive effect of the high-level routes over the canyons and gorge finds its nearest comparison in the Norwegian Fjords, a magnificent landscape carved out and shaped during glaciation millions of years ago.
-Your route offers many opportunities to stop and take in this landscape, on a route that links these awe-inspiring natural phenomena with the forest trails and meadowed paths that link your journey from one charming Galician village to the next, ultimately arriving in the historic city of Ourense.
+The Ribeira Sacra in Galicia is simply one of the most beautiful places to visit in Spain, yet, for many, it remains as good as undiscovered.
+This route offers cultural interest and stunning landscapes in equal measure.
+Galicia is one of the (if not the most) secluded areas of Spain, and this is especially the case further inland, where our route takes you on a journey through the valley of the Miño and Sil rivers, where dramatic canyons and gorges hold verdant forest and historic monasteries and picturesque villages are dotted along the routes’ course.
+The impressive effect of the high-level routes over the canyons and gorge finds its nearest comparison in the Norwegian Fjords; a magnificent landscape carved out and shaped during glaciation millions of years ago.
+The route offers many opportunities to stop and take in this landscape, on a route that links these awe-inspiring natural phenomena with the forest trails and meadowed paths that link your journey from one charming Galician village to the next, ultimately arriving in the historic city of Ourense.

 - Incredible Canyon Landscapes

 - Encounter Many Sights of Historical Interest

 - Discover a New Side to Spanish Culture

 |Length||50 to 59 mi|

 Why This Walk?